-March 28, 2003
+November 24, 2003

-Washington-Nile Local School District Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2002 Unaudited
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2003 Unaudited

-The discussion and analysis of the Washington-Nile Local School District's financial performance provides an overall review of the School District's financial activities for the fiscal year ended June 30, 2002.
+The discussion and analysis of the Washington-Nile Local School District's financial performance provides an overall review of the School District's financial activities for the fiscal year ended June 30, 2003.
 The intent of this discussion and analysis is to look at the School District's financial performance as a whole; readers should also review the notes to the basic financial statements and financial statements to enhance their understanding of the School District's financial performance.

 The Management's Discussion and Analysis (MD&A) is an element of the new reporting model adopted by the Governmental Accounting Standards Board (GASB) in their Statement No. 34 Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Government issued June, 1999.
-Certain comparative information between the current year and the prior year is required to be presented in the MD&A. However, because this is the first year of implementing the new reporting model, certain necessary comparative information of the previous year was not prepared.
-Considering the financial resources necessary to prepare this information for the prior year, and that the GASB Statement No. 34 permits the omission of the comparative information in the first year of adoption of the new reporting model, the School Board has elected to exclude the information in this report.
-Subsequent reports will include the comparative information.